MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-connect-azure-consumption-insights.md

 Besides modifying the `numberOfMonths` to any value between 1 and 36, you can also provide:

 * `apiVersion` to customize which API version the query calls.
-* `lookbackWindow`, for RI recommendations (single or shared), to modify the window in which to generate recommendations from (valid options: 7, 30, or 60 days)
+* `lookbackWindow`, for RI recommendations (single or shared), to modify the window in which to generate recommendations from (valid options: 7, 30, or 60 days).

 ## Next steps